alpaka-group/vikunja/README.md

 ![vikunja](docs/source/logo/vikunja_logo.png)

-Vikunja is a performance portable algorithms library that defines functions operating on ranges of elements for a variety of purposes .
-It supports the execution on multi core CPUs and various GPUs.
+Vikunja is a performance portable algorithm library that defines functions operating on ranges of elements for a variety of purposes .
+It supports the execution on multi-core CPUs and various GPUs.

-Vikunja uses [alpaka](https://github.com/alpaka-group/alpaka) to implement platform independent primitives such as `reduce` or `transform`.
+Vikunja uses [alpaka](https://github.com/alpaka-group/alpaka) to implement platform-independent primitives such as `reduce` or `transform`.

 # Installation
 ## Install Alpaka